-At the same time, blockchain technology is also being applied in non-financial industries, such as P2P electrical power trading platforms, automakers, trade finance, academic degree, gaming and the like although most of them are still in the stage of POC.
-For instance, in October 2019, it is reported that five major automakers (including one of the biggest automakers in Japan) had begun field tests for a blockchain-based vehicle identification system that would enable drivers to automatically pay parking fees or highway tolls without the use of cash or cards .
+At the same time, blockchain technology is also being applied in non-financial industries, such as P2P electrical power trading platforms, automakers, trade finance, academic degree, gaming and the like.
+For instance, in July 2020, Minna-denryoku, Inc. announced that it had applied for three patents related to power trading and traceability using blockchain technology, and had received two of these patents[3].